CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Related Work

 \section{Related Work}

-{\bf Synthetic Image Generation and Detection.} Since Goodfellow \etal ~\cite{goodfellow2014generative}, many easy-to-use, open-source, and (often) pre-trained generator networks for image synthesis have become available~\cite{karras2017progressive, karras2019style, karras2020analyzing, Karras2020ada, Karras2021, choi2020stargan, brock2018large, zhu2017unpaired, park2019gaugan}.
-Although the generation of never-before-seen images lends itself naturally to the creative process, the ability to manipulate existing images poses a significant security problem ~\cite{botha2020fake, chesney2019deepfakes}.
-A commonly commercialized scapegoat, {\it deepfakes}~\cite{deepfakes2021} badge their own repositories with ethics statements encouraging proper use for creative inquiry and discouraging abuse.
-While {\it deepfakes} are predominantly used for face swapping, this work focuses primarily on synthetic face generation and detection.

-Whenever a new or updated iteration of a GAN generator network arrives, counteracting image forensics algorithms quickly follow.
-For instance, even before public release of StyleGAN3~\cite{Karras2021}, there were several proactive efforts towards detecting StyleGAN3-generated images~\cite{kitware, littlejuyan, yaseryacoob, grip-unina, polimi-ispl, wang2019cnngenerated}.
-Wang \etal~\cite{wang2019cnngenerated} offers a trainable model, which we retrain with CYBORG loss in Sec. \ref{sec:cyborg_for_OTS}.

-Further, the authors of~\cite{qian2020thinking, frank2020leveraging} maintain that analyses in the frequency domain unveil artifacts or manipulations in GAN-generated images across different model architectures, datasets, and resolutions.
-However, as documented by Marra \etal~\cite{marra2018detection}, conventional, non-deep learning-based methods (such as steganalysis~\cite{cozzolino2014image}) fail in the presence of compression.
-With the ability to generate a virtually infinite number of fake training samples, deep convolutional networks, such as ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, InceptionNet~\cite{szegedy2016rethinking}, and Xception-Net~\cite{chollet2017xception} have achieved over 99\% accuracy in fake image recall in some cases~\cite{tariq2019gan}.
+{\bf Synthetic Image Generation and Detection.} Since Goodfellow \etal ~\cite{goodfellow2014generative}, many open-source, and (often) pre-trained GANs for image synthesis have become available~\cite{karras2017progressive,karras2019style,karras2020analyzing,Karras2020ada,Karras2021,choi2020stargan,brock2018large,zhu2017unpaired,park2019gaugan}.
+The authors of~\cite{qian2020thinking,frank2020leveraging} maintain that frequency domain analysis can unveil artifacts or manipulations in GAN-generated images across different model architectures, datasets, and resolutions.
+However, as documented by Marra \etal~\cite{marra2018detection}, conventional, non-deep-learning methods (such as steganalysis~\cite{cozzolino2014image}) fail in the presence of compression.
+With a virtually infinite number of fake samples in their training processes, deep networks such as ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, InceptionNet~\cite{szegedy2016rethinking}, and Xception-Net~\cite{chollet2017xception} have achieved over 99\% accuracy in fake image recall~\cite{tariq2019gan}.
+Even before public release of StyleGAN3~\cite{Karras2021}, there were several proactive efforts towards detecting StyleGAN3 images~\cite{kitware,littlejuyan,yaseryacoob,grip-unina,polimi-ispl,wang2019cnngenerated}.
+These models can be complemented with the proposed CYBORG loss, and such an attempt, with a model proposed by Wang \etal~\cite{wang2019cnngenerated}, is described in the supp. materials.

+Although the generation of never-before-seen images lends itself naturally to the creative process, the ability to manipulate existing images poses a significant security problem ~\cite{botha2020fake,chesney2019deepfakes}.
+A commonly commercialized scapegoat is deepfakes~\cite{deepfakes2021}, which splices real identities onto realistic-looking videos.
+We demonstrate in this paper that state of the art deep fake detectors may not be effective in detecting fully-synthetic samples, which this paper focuses on.